CanadianCloud/awscanada.github.io/README.md

 ### 📝 License

-This project is open source and available for the AWS community.
+This project is open source and available for the AWS Community Canada.

 ### 📧 Contact